-Provision for impairment during the year included impairment of (i) HK\$395,730,000 (2014: Nil) to oil and gas properties in the Seram Block; and (ii) HK\$544,308,000 (2014: Nil) to oil and gas properties and construction in progress in the Hainan-Yuedong Block, to reduce their carrying amount to their recoverable amount.
+Provision for impairment for 2015 included impairment of (a) HK\$395,730,000 to oil and gas properties in the Seram Block; and (b) HK\$544,308,000 to oil and gas properties and construction in progress in the Hainan-Yuedong Block, to reduce their carrying amount to their recoverable amount.
 The impairment arose primarily due to the continuing depressed oil prices and lack of prospects for recovery in the near term.

 The estimate of the recoverable amount of these assets was determined based on a value in use calculation, using a discounted cash flow model.
-Future cash flows were adjusted for risks specific to these assets and discounted using a pre-tax discount rate of 10.00% (2014: 10.00%) in respect of the Seram Block and 10.00% (2014: 10.85%) in respect of the Hainan-Yuedong Block.
+Future cash flows were adjusted for risks specific to these assets and discounted using a pre-tax discount rate of 11.90% in respect of the PAS for the year, and 10.00% in respect of the Seram Block and the Hainan-Yuedong Block for 2015.